- Anterolateral approach

 The anterolateral (acromial) approach (Mackenzie) can be used for various treatments of proximal humeral fractures.

-It is especially useful for nailing and osteosynthesis of fractures of the greater tuberosity (A1 fractures).
+It is especially useful for nailing and osteosynthesis of fractures of the greater tuberosity.
 It is also recommended for minimally invasive plate osteosynthesis (MIPO).

 This incision is placed between the clavicular part (1) and acromial part (2) of the deltoid muscle, as illustrated.